-As a jewelry maker, do you ever find yourself just obsessed with a particular style or design motif?
-For me, pretty often over the past few years, it has been granulation.
-I love dots in general; polka dots on clothes and housewares are such happy, stylish designs, classic and youthful in nature.
-I read somewhere that circles or near circles are the most pleasing shapes to the eye, whether found in nature or applied in purposeful design.
+As a jewelry maker, do you ever find yourself just obsessed with a particular style, technique, or design motif?
+For me, over the past few years, one of those obsessions has been granulation.
+I love dots in general; polka dots on clothes and housewares are such happy, stylish designs, both classic and youthful in nature.
+I read somewhere that circles are the most pleasing shapes to the eye, whether found in nature or applied purposefully.
 One dot, three dots, countless dots–they make me smile.

 Granulation is defined as the “act or process of granulating.”
-More specifically, granulating involves using a flame to turn tiny bits of metal into granules or tiny balls (originally pure gold), and the granulation process continues with fusing those tiny balls (or soldering, in some cases, if you’re using the term loosely) onto a back plate or base jewelry design.
-While the term “granulation” isn’t as old, granulated jewelry as much as 3,000 years old is known, most originating in what is now Italy.
+Specifically, granulating involves using a flame to turn bits of metal into granules or tiny balls (originally of gold).
+The granulation process continues with fusing those tiny balls (or soldering, if you’re using the term loosely) onto jewelry.
+While the term “granulation” isn’t as old, granulated jewelry as old as 3,000 years has been found, most originating in what is now Italy.

 Granulation provides style, interest, and eye-catching places for light to rest on a design.
-It’s also a wonderful way to add texture to metal jewelry designs.
-Many of the granulated jewelry designs I see are of the older variety, and that sometimes makes it feel like it’s a technique beyond reach for less experienced jewelry makers.
+Much like keum boo, adding gold granules to silver jewelry is an easy way to add the value, beauty, and impact of pure gold.
+Granulation is also a wonderful way to add texture to metal jewelry designs.
+Most granulated jewelry designs I see are vintage or antique, which makes it feel like a technique beyond reach for less experienced jewelry makers.
 Not true!
 Especially not with Argentium sterling silver.

-You know that Argentium makes the most perfect little balls when you’re creating balled head pins, so naturally Argentium forms perfect balls, minus the head pins.
-In Cynthia Eid’s newest video, How to Make Jewelry with Argentium Sterling Silver: Basic Fusing and Granulation, she shares the simple steps for creating granulated balls of metal and fusing them to your jewelry designs.
-Cynthia also shares how to form granulated metal into dimensional jewelry shapes without harming the granules and how to solder granulated domed hemispheres into a lentil-shaped form.
+You know that Argentium makes the most perfect little balls when you’re creating balled head pins.
+So naturally Argentium forms perfect balls or granules, minus the head pins.
+In Cynthia Eid’s video, How to Make Jewelry with Argentium Sterling Silver: Basic Fusing and Granulation, she shares the simple steps for creating granulated balls of metal and fusing them to your jewelry designs.
+Cynthia also shares how to form granulated metal into dimensional jewelry shapes without harming the granules!
+What a skill to have.
+You’ll also learn how to solder granulated domed hemispheres into a lentil-shaped form.